-Campus Recreation, situated in Dillon Gymnasium, offers the following programs: intramural and special events for competition among residential colleges, eating clubs and independent students, faculty, and staff members; sport club opportunities for those wishing to compete on student-run teams against other local and regional schools; an extensive instructional/group fitness program with more than 60 different classes in core areas such as fitness, wellness, dance, self-defense and spinning; and a facility that is home to four basketball courts, 15 squash courts, a six-lane pool, special rooms for dance, spinning, group fitness and martial arts, along with the Stephens Fitness Center, with more than 9,000 square feet of state-of-the-art fitness equipment.
+Campus Recreation, situated in Dillon Gymnasium, offers the following programs: intramural and special events for competition among students, faculty, and staff members; sport club opportunities for those wishing to compete on student-run teams against other local and regional schools; an extensive instructional/group fitness program with more than 60 different classes in core areas such as fitness, wellness, dance, self-defense and spinning; and a facility that is home to four basketball courts, 15 squash courts, a six-lane pool, special rooms for dance, spinning, group fitness and martial arts, along with the Stephens Fitness Center, with more than 9,000 square feet of state-of-the-art fitness equipment.

-Many other civic engagement opportunities are available through individual student organizations, residential colleges and eating clubs.
+Many other civic engagement opportunities are available through the residential colleges and eating clubs.
 The Community-Based Learning Initiative (CBLI) provides opportunities for combining community involvement with academic work, and a number of departments and centers at the University examine the impact of public policy on real-life situations in communities around the world.
 Other organizations sponsor public service internships and fellowships for Princeton students and recent graduates.

 Princeton Bridge Year